Learn more about urinary incontinence: introduction

 It involves learning techniques to increase the length of time between feeling the need to urinate and passing urine.
 The course will usually last for at least 6 weeks.

-While incontinence products aren't a treatment for urinary incontinence, you might find them useful for managing your condition while you're waiting to be assessed or for treatment to take effect.
+While incontinence products are not a treatment for urinary incontinence, you might find them useful for managing your condition while you're waiting to be assessed or waiting for treatment to start helping.

 Incontinence products include:

-- absorbent products, such as incontinence pants or pads
+- absorbent products, such as pants or pads

 - handheld urinals